 "We have this on our wall: 'Simplicity is Beautiful,'" he said.
 "The easier it is for an HR manager to understand or interpret data, the easier it is for them to take action or come up with an action plan based on the information they've obtained."

 Fermin expects to see more data analysts in the future of HR.
 "I definitely see an HR manager or someone working in the HR department needing to be able to understand how to interpret data and understand what people mean when they fill out a form," he said.
 "It's another one of those two-way streets.
 It's our job as developers and companies to come up with the easiest ways for HR managers are able to get information and improve.
 But at the same time, HR managers have to use their discretion, and they have to be very wise in how they're going to act if they're going just off numbers."

-Talk to anyone about employee engagement, and the topic of health and wellness inevitably comes up.
-Fermin noted that CDC research has shown that healthy workers are more productive.
-He said that interest in improving health is high with millions of websites talking about how we need to eat better, why it's vital to be active, and why employee wellness initiatives are becoming popular.
+Talk to anyone about employee engagement and the topic of health and wellness inevitably comes up.
+University of Warwick research has shown that healthy workers are more productive.
+Fermin said that interest in improving health is high with millions of websites talking about how we need to eat better, why it's vital to be active, and why employee wellness initiatives are becoming popular.

 This awareness has made its way to the workplace with initiatives focused on health.
 "Now we have walking desks and walking meetings," he said.
 "Some of the most creative minds have come up with the most brilliant ideas when walking.
 A lot of companies are picking this up and now they're doing walking meetings, which I think is awesome.
 But aside from that, you hear of companies that offer healthy meals in the office or subsidize gym prices for their employees."

 One of Officevibe's survey categories focuses on employee wellness with questions about energy levels such as sluggish or energized.
 According to Fermin, several Officevibe customers have acted on this feedback by offering yoga classes in the office or implementing activities that get employees moving.